Suga bows out of party vote, paves way for new Japan leader

 Suga's decision is largely seen as a political move so the party can have a fresh leader before national elections later this year.
 The lower house term ends in late October and elections must be held by late November.

-Suga took office in mid-September a year ago after Abe resigned due to health problems, to fill in the rest of Abe's three-year term.
+Suga took office last September after Abe resigned due to health problems, to fill in the remainder of Abe's term.

 The son of a strawberry farmer from Japan's northern prefecture of Akita, Suga enjoyed support ratings as high as 70% early in his tenure because he was seen as a leader from the common people rather than blue-blood political families like Abe.

-Suga introduced a series of pragmatic measures including digital transformation of the economy and administrative reforms, but his support ratings slid quickly over his coronavirus measures as Japan's outbreak grew.
+Suga introduced a series of pragmatic measures, including digital transformation of the economy, administrative reforms and a pledge to achieve carbon neutrality by 2050, but his support ratings slid quickly over his coronavirus measures as Japan's outbreak grew.

 His downfall started late last year when he bumbled a travel promotion campaign as the pandemic was worsening.
 He was forced into declaring a state of emergency in January and has since repeatedly expanded and extended the emergency measures, most recently until Sept.
 12. In the latest media surveys, his support ratings have declined to around 26%.